Best Algo Trading Broker 2026: IB vs Lightspeed vs Tradier

 Costs depend heavily on volume and asset class.
 Three rough scenarios illustrate the difference:

 Scenario A โ€” multi-strategy global algo trader.
 Tens of thousands of share equivalents per month across US equities, ES futures, and EUR/USD.
 IB's tiered pricing wins here because of the futures and FX coverage, plus FX trading at near-interbank spreads.
 Lightspeed and Tradier can't service this scenario in a single account, so they're disqualified.
-Scenario B โ€” US equity scalper trading several million shares/month.
+Scenario B โ€” US equity scalper trading several million shares per month.
 Lightspeed's per-share pricing tiers can edge out IB at this volume, especially when you factor in the value of DMA.
 The savings on commissions plus better fills can compound meaningfully over a year.
 IB remains competitive, and for a US trader without a need for direct routing, IB is usually still the simpler choice.
 Scenario C โ€” indie developer running a low-volume swing bot.
 Dozens to a couple hundred trades a month on US equities.
 Tradier's flat-fee plan can be the cheapest of the three, and its REST API is the easiest to integrate.
 IB works but its operational overhead (running TWS, handling daily restarts) is heavy for a side project.

 The right broker is the one that wins your specific scenario, not the one that wins on a generic spec sheet.